 The objectives of the scheme are to keep employers' contributions at as constant a rate as possible.
 The Council has agreed a strategy with the scheme's actuary to achieve a funding level of 100% over 20 years.
 Funding levels are monitored on an annual basis.
-The next triennial valuation is due to be completed on 31 March 2025, the most recent valuation being 31 March 2022, and this will be considered for the 2023/24 pension contributions.
+The next triennial valuation is due to be completed on 31 March 2025, the most recent valuation being 31 March 2022.
+For 2025/26 pension contributions have been maintained at 26%, any changes to contributions will be considered for 2026/27.